-Stone, a Democrat, was the representative for Kentucky's 1st congressional district from 1893 to 1895.
+Stone was the representative for Kentucky’s 1st congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1885 to Mar 1895, Stone missed 416 of 1,890 roll call votes, which is 22.0%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.